 I remember going to my grandparent’s house and seeing that the cellar was covered in egg cartons.
 The entire ceiling and walls where covered with them.

-I used to think that this was a viable soundproofing option since so many people used it, so years later I decided to do some research and to get a good answer.
+I used to think that this was a viable soundproofing option since so many people used it, so years later I decided to do some research and get a good answer.